Getting Started with the Software using an Example – Price Tags with Barcodes

 In retail and other sectors, price tags often include barcodes.
 The most common types are EAN-13 and EAN-8, which encode 13- and 8-digit globally unique product numbers (EAN).
 Only in a few countries, such as the USA and Canada, are the related and similarly structured UPC-A and UPC-E barcodes used instead, encoding 12- and 8-digit product numbers.

 Additionally, many companies use internal product codes, for which other barcode types are often more suitable.
-Common choices include Code 128, Interleaved 2 of 5 (ITF) and Code 39, particularly because they can encode numbers of any length.
+Common choices include Code 128, Interleaved 2 of 5 (ITF), and Code 39, particularly because they can encode numbers of any length.

-Adding Product Images to Price Tags
+Adding Product Images to the Price Tags

 Finally, let's add product images to our price tags.
 The steps are similar to adding the price information in the first section: